COLLABORATIONS WITH GRANDCHILDREN

 THESE ARTWORKS ARE FUN, JOINT ENDEAVOURS OF THE ARTISTIC KIND BETWEEN OUR GRANDCHILDREN AND “PAPA” (ME).
 THEY ARE JUST TOO FUN NOT TO SHARE!

-THE YOUNG’INS INSTRUCTION IS TO SIMPLY DRAW A PICTURE ON A CANVAS MAKING SURE THEIR DRAWING FILLS THE WHOLE SPACE.
+THE YOUNG’INS SOMETIMES JUST GIVE PAPA A DRAWING AND I’M INSPIRED TO PAINT IT - WHICH USUALLY INVOLVES SOME SORT OF TRANSFERRING PROCESS TO CANVAS.
+IF ANY IS INSTRUCTION IS GIVEN IT IS TO SIMPLY DRAW A PICTURE ON A CANVAS MAKING SURE THEIR DRAWING FILLS THE WHOLE SPACE.
 PAPA’S JOB IS TO PAINT IT.

 PAPA DOESN’T WATCH THE DRAWING TAKE SHAPE; WITH THE OLDER ONES, NORAH AND ANNA, HE DOESN’T CHANGE A THING; HE ONLY PAINTS WHAT IS PUT BEFORE HIM — THOUGH HE IS GIVEN FREE RIEGN FOR ALL THAT IS BETWEEN THE PENCIL LINES.
 FOR THE YOUNGER ONES……WELL, SOMETIMES A LITTLE HELP IS NEEDED. :-D